edenchiang/PlayWithDataFoundry/examples/Script_for_passing_IoT_data_to_Entity/README.md

 ## Description

-Generally, it's not possible to directly add or update data for Entity datasets through IoT device and OOCSI, but it can be achieved through Script dataset and OOCSI.
+Generally, it's not possible to directly add or update data of Entity datasets through IoT device and OOCSI, but it can be achieved through Script dataset and OOCSI.
 <br /><br />
 Here I will explain how to do this.